 Tip for leaders: Encourage your employees to participate in team engagement activities and join in as the leader to foster deeper, more meaningful relationships.

-Regularly our clients tell us that trust and relationships are built quickly and with greater strength via 1:1 conversations.
+Quote: Regularly our clients tell us that trust and relationships are built quickly and with greater strength via 1:1 conversations.
 Leaders should ensure they add a regular cadence of 1:1’s where an agenda item is ‘how are we working together?’ – Mike Newman

 4. M – Meaning.
 Pursuing or experiencing a sense of connection and purpose that goes beyond yourself – with another person/institution/or the larger universe.